-My name is Paul Buttenhoff and I am the current Program Director for the Liberal Arts and Sciences Department.
+My name is Paul Buttenhoff and I teach Biology in the Liberal Arts and Sciences Department.

-I received my B.S. in Zoology from the University of Wyoming in 1992 (Go Pokes!) and my Master's degree from Auburn University in 1996.
+I received my B.S. in Zoology from the University of Wyoming in 1992 (Go Pokes!) and my graduate degree from Auburn University in 1996.

 My research background is in herpetology (the study of amphibians and reptiles.